rajbot/mixxx_touchosc_mapping/README.md

 Installation
 ------------

-- Copy these files into `/Applications/Mixxx.app/Contents/Resources/controllers` os OSX or `/usr[/local]/share/mixxx/midi` on Linux
+- Copy these files into `/Applications/Mixxx.app/Contents/Resources/controllers` on OSX or `/usr[/local]/share/mixxx/midi` on Linux
 - Put your iPad and your laptop on the same wifi network
 - Run TouchOSC Bridge on your laptop
 - Start TouchOSC on your iPad